 Cities

-E-scooters have become a popular mode of transport for residents and visitors in a city travelling to and from major events, with data from recent large events - such as stadium concerts and sporting matches - in New Zealand's biggest cities showcasing their growing popularity amongst event-goers.
+E-scooters have certainly become a popular mode of transport for residents and visitors in a city travelling during, and to and from, major events, with data from recent large events - such as stadium concerts and sporting matches - in Beam's operational cities showcasing their popularity amongst event-goers.

 "Before every major event, we analyse potential transport routes event attendees may take, and make changes to where we deploy our e-scooters to ensure they're in the best possible locations,"